skypodolsky/ground-station-core/README.md

 sudo make install
 ```

+GSC will download a list of active satellites.
-GSC will register a new cron task for updating the list of active satellites every five days.
+It will also register a new cron task for updating this list every five days.

 Configure `gsc_notify.sh` and set relevant e-mails: